 - MoU was signed with the Eritrean National Olympic Committee in September 2014 with the aim of assisting Eritrea in participating in Olympic and Paralympic Games toward 2020, especially to support Paralympians.

-- The above will also lead to contributing to sound development of children and youth in Eritrea, and also to improving the circumstances handicapped people are placed in.
+- The above will also lead in contributing to the sound development of children and youth in Eritrea.
+It will also help in making life easier for the disabled.

 Surrounding environment of children and youth are changing in daily basis.

 Activities that are not on the list above also done case by case.

 For more detailed information, please check out the following “Activity Report”.

 - 2019.03.14 New International Students from Eritrea!

 - 2018.11.25 Olympic Solidarity Program: International students of sports major in SEISA Kokusai Shonan High School to meet with Mr. Bach, president of IOC

 - 2018.11.4 Dejen Tesfalem to renew the record at Kanagawa High School Ekiden!